-Before NI ACT,1881, when Europeans were trade parties, English Law used to apply.
-And in case if parties were Hindus or Muslims, their personal law was used to govern.
+Before NI ACT, 1881, when Europeans were trade parties, English Law was applicable.
+In case of parties being Hindus or Muslims, their personal law was used for governance.

 - Easily transferable: Negotiable Instruments are freely and easily transferable without any formalities by delivery or by endorsement.

-- Must be in writing: Negotiable Instruments cannot be oral; they must be in writing, either handwritten, printed, engraved.
+- Must be in writing: NIs cannot be oral; they must be in writing, either handwritten, printed, engraved.

-- Time of payment: The date of payment of the amount should be specific; it cannot get paid as per the buyer’s willingness.
+- Time of payment: The date of payment of the amount should be specified; it cannot be paid as per the buyer’s willingness.

-- The payee should be certain: The person to whom the payment is to be made.
+- The payee should be certain: The person to whom the payment is to be made should be specified.
 There can be any number of people or corporations, but they should be certain.

 TYPES OF NEGOTIABLE INSTRUMENT

-Negotiable Instrument Act,1881 recognizes three types of negotiable instruments they are:
+Negotiable Instrument Act,1881 recognizes the following three types of NIs:

 - Promissory Note